gjoncay/gjoncay.github.io/_journals/November-24th-2025.md

-Big thanks to Katie Nickels, John Stoner, Andy Piazza, and others, whose blogs and write-ups assisted in creating this plan and finding the required/recommended resources.
+Big thanks to Katie Nickels, John Stoner, Andy Piazza, and others, whose blogs and write-ups assisted in creating this journal and finding the required/recommended resources.